SzymonCogiel/Modeling-of-the-glacier-range/README.md

 # Modeling of the glacier range

+Project for classes in Data Modeling in Earth Sciences.

 The aim of the project was to create a mathematical model of the glacier's behavior on space of time.
 The analysis was carried out on the basis of the data from the years 1978-2008.